sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^764]: "The Vivaraṇakāra adds an “eva”to the bhāṣya."

 [^765]: "The Vivaraṇakāra quotes the bhāṣya as “antavāneveti ananta eveti vā“"

+[^766]: "Available readings have “saṃsārakramasamāptiḥ”whereas the Vivaraṇakāra has “saṃsāracakrasamāptiḥ”."

+[^767]: "Available readings have “adoṣaḥ”which connects logically with the sentence.
+As the Vivaraṇakāraalso quotes it as a single sentence taking it as "

 [^768]: "The Vivaraṇakāra has “avyākaraṇīyaḥ”instead of “vyākaraṇīyaḥ” as available in texts.
 Commentators like Miśra and Bhikṣu take it as “vyākaraṇīyaḥ”."